 Mistletoe are plentiful and a keystone resource in many tropical forests around the world, bushy arboreal plants that form special habitats for insects and animals and food for birds.
 One issue is that their taxonomy is unclear, their species diverse and characters so variable that even experts don’t know where to draw the line between different species.

-John Barrat recently spoke with Caraballo, a native of Puerto Rico and one of the museum’s Peter Buck Postdoctoral Fellows, about Caribbean mistletoe and why these plants fascinate him so.
+John Barrat spoke with Caraballo, a native of Puerto Rico and one of the museum’s Peter Buck Postdoctoral Fellows, about Caribbean mistletoe and why these plants fascinate him so.

 With 32 different mistletoe species native to the Caribbean, has it been difficult to sort them out?

 Caraballo: In the beginning it was difficult because the different species were confused and mixed together in published studies.
 I initially worked with a monograph on this Caribbean group based on dried museum specimens, some of which had been collected 50 years to 100 years ago.
 The dried plants look similar and it is difficult to tell them apart.

 Since then, I have gone to the field and studied them for years.
 When you see them fresh their coloration is very different, making it easier to differentiate between species.